-If you are involved in the public transport industry, it will not be long before you hear the term MaaS or Mobility as a Service, but what does it really mean and why are people talking about it?
+If you are involved in the mobility or public transport industry, it will not be long before you hear the term MaaS or Mobility as a Service, but what does it really mean and why are people talking about it?
 Also, how far has the industry come with its adoption and how should it be approached?
-In this post we share our thoughts on the subject and how a staged approach can both reduce risk, and make urban travel quicker and more convenient, while maximising the use of city transport resources.

 Where has MaaS been deployed?